PV-Lab/2s986_class/Week11/Color_Mixing_Example/README.md

 `pip install GPyOpt`

 This is the werid but effective way we found that solves a package dependence issue on scipy version.
+Both GPyOpt and Emukit are the BO wrapper based on GPy.

 You might need to install C++ editor or compilers if the error prompts during installation.